INDICATIC-AIP/Ground-based/README.md

 ## Security Notice - Encryption Implementation

-**IMPORTANT:** For security reasons, the encryption and decryption implementation files have been excluded from this repository.

-* You must develop your own encryption system** to secure data transmission between stations and NAS.

-The repository provides the framework and integration points, but the actual cryptographic implementation is your responsibility.
-This ensures each deployment has unique security characteristics.

-Refer to the `code/README.md` and `NAScode/README.md` for more details on missing components.
+**IMPORTANT:** This repository does not include cryptographic implementation files.

+Secure data transmission between stations and the NAS must be implemented using standard, well-established tools (for example, SSH-based transfer such as scp or rsync over SSH, or a VPN solution).
+Users must not implement custom or ad-hoc cryptographic algorithms.

+This repository provides the framework and integration points for secure data handling, while encryption, key management, and credential storage are deployment-specific and must be handled externally using trusted system-level solutions.

 # Interoperability Code